keboola/python-cdc-component/db_components/ex_oracle_cdc/README.md

 ## Schema Drift

-The connector is currently not capable of handling schema changes in the source database, e.g. `ADD`, `DROP` columns.
+The connector is not yet capable of handling schema changes in the source database, e.g. `ADD`, `DROP` columns.

 # Prerequisites